How to Choose a HEPA Filter Air Purifier to Clean a Classroom or Dentist Office

 It's based on questions we've received from teachers, dentists, and other medical professionals.
 Our focus will be on how to clean rooms in a classroom, dental operatory and other shared areas like waiting rooms and school libraries.
 These spaces have the most traffic, so they're also where air purifiers can have the most benefit.

-HEPA Filter EfficiencyOur smaller models (OV200, Finn, and Max) remove more than 99% of airborne particles down to 0.3 microns in size while the EJ120 and ERIK650A HEPA filters have been tested to remove more than 99.99% down to 0.3 microns.
+HEPA Filter EfficiencyOur smaller models (OV200, Finn, and Max) remove more than 99% of airborne particles down to 0.3 microns in size.

 In comparison, NIOSH N95 masks are rated to remove 95% of particles down to 0.3 microns.